-Update: Gocodes plugin is no more available in WordPress plugin repo.
+Update: Gocodes WordPress plugin is no more available in WordPress plugin repo.
 Here is the best alternative call Easy Affiliate Links.

 In my previous post, I talked about Affiliate links in your WordPress post content that gives you a negative impact for your SEO.
 WordPress offers many ways to hide affiliate links and you can use one such WordPress plugin call “GoCodes WordPress Plugin” which will help you to hide affiliate links and make them look pretty.
-Using GoCodes WordPress plugin, you can keep a track of no. of clicks on your affiliate link.
+Using GoCodes, you can keep a track of no. of clicks on your affiliate link.

 Here is what Matt said:

 “We handle the vast majority of affiliate stuff correctly because if it is a large enough affiliate network we know about it and we handle it on our side.
 Even though we handle I believe the vast majority of affiliate links appropriately if you are at all worried about it, I would go ahead and just add the nofollow because you might be earning money from that”.

 So, you should be careful when placing affiliate links within post’s content.
 You can use nofollow attribute to affiliate links to prevent this negative impact.

 I recommend you this plugin because two main reasons.
 They are;